umee-network/docs/docs/learn-the-basics/umee-basics/common-terms.md

 <details><summary>Liquidation Threshold Example</summary>

-Assuming UMEE has a liquidation threshold of 15%, and the value of ATOM remains constant:
+Assuming UX has a liquidation threshold of 15%, and the value of ATOM remains constant:

-*A user provides $1,000 USD worth of UMEE and borrows the maximum allowable amount of $100 worth of other assets (10% LTV).
+*A user provides $1,000 USD worth of UX and borrows the maximum allowable amount of $100 worth of other assets (10% LTV).
 The value of the borrowed assets increases to $150, bringing the user’s LTV ratio to 55%.
 This borrower will be liquidated in order to ensure their position stays properly over-collateralized.*

 </details>